Mold Inspection and Sampling Services

 Servicing the following areas

-Orange County: – Mission Viejo – San Clemente – Laguna Hills – Aliso Viejo – Anaheim – Brea – Corona del Mar – Costa Mesa – Coto de Caza – Dana Point – Fountain Valley – Fullerton – Huntington Beach -Irvine – Laguna Beach -Lagune Hills – Laguna NIguel – La Habra – Lake Forest – Mission Viejo – Newport Beach – Orange – San Clemente – Seal Beach – Stanton – Tustin Westminster – Yorba Linda
+Mission Viejo – San Clemente – Laguna Hills – Aliso Viejo – Anaheim – Brea – Corona del Mar – Costa Mesa – Coto de Caza – Dana Point – Fountain Valley – Fullerton – Huntington Beach – Irvine – Laguna Beach – Laguna Hills – Laguna Niguel – La Habra – Lake Forest – Mission Viejo – Newport Beach – Orange – San Clemente – Seal Beach – Stanton – Tustin – Westminster – Yorba Linda

-Los Angeles: Agoura Hills – Beverly Hills – Burbank – Calabasas – Cerritos – Claremont – Diamond Bar – Downey – Long Beach – Los Angeles – Redondo Beach – Santa Fe Springs – West Hollywood Woodland Hills
+Agoura Hills – Beverly Hills – Burbank – Calabasas – Cerritos – Claremont – Diamond Bar – Downey – Long Beach – Los Angeles – Redondo Beach – Santa Fe Springs – West Hollywood – Woodland Hills

-San Diego County: Carlsbad – Vista – San Marcos – San Diego – Del Mar – Pacifc Beach – Encinitas – and other surrounding cities
+Carlsbad – Vista – San Marcos – San Diego – Del Mar – Pacific Beach – Encinitas – and other surrounding cities

-Inland Empire: Chino – Chino Hills – Corona – Lake Elsinore – Moreno Velley – Murrieta – – Riverside – Temecula – Ontario and other surrounding cities
+Chino – Chino Hills – Corona – Lake Elsinore – Moreno Valley – Murrieta – Riverside – Temecula – Ontario and other surrounding cities

 Sampling and Testing

-Air Sampling: In order to determine the presence/absence of mold spores, and their composition and concentrations in situations where either occupants or homeowners complain of ill health but see no obvious visible mold growth, air samples can be taken to detect airborne concentrations of mold spores.
+In order to determine the presence/absence of mold spores, and their composition and concentrations in situations where either occupants or homeowners complain of ill health but see no obvious visible mold growth, air samples can be taken to detect airborne concentrations of mold spores.
 Air samples can be taken to determine if spores from visible mold growth sources have become airborne, and what their airborne concentrations are.
-This information could be used in assessing the possibility of hidden mold growth and human exposure.
+This information is used to assess the possibility of hidden mold growth and human exposure.

-Dust Sampling: There could be many reasons why an investigator would want to take dust samples.
-Dust samples give an indication of the types of microbial particles that have settled on the surface over time.
-Therefore, dust samples could give an indication of whether there is hidden mold.
+There could be many reasons why an investigator would want to take dust samples.
+Dust samples give an indication of the types of microbial particles that have settled on the surface over time, possibly including hidden mold.
 However, dust from carpets may also contain microbial particles brought in from outside through soiled shoes or other items brought into the building from outdoors.